Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

 Recent breakthroughs in large language models (LLMs) have prompted the development of methods for uncertainty quantification for their outputs, aiming to mitigate hallucinations and improve interpretability and usability \citep{Shorinwa2025}.
 Uncertainty quantification for the output of LLMs bears challenges that hinder the direct application of evaluation methods developed for classification and regression tasks.
 To address the specific requirements in this setting, \citet{Huang2024} introduce a rank calibration framework and propose a new measure, the rank calibration error ($\RCE$), to evaluate uncertainty or confidence measures for LLMs.

-In their empirical study, \citet{Huang2024} consider five uncertainty metrics that map a query and the associated response generated by the LLM to a quantitative judgement of uncertainty or confidence --- namely, the $U_\textrm{Ecc}$, $U_\textrm{Deg}$, $U_\textrm{EigV}$, $U_\textrm{NLL}$, and $U_\textrm{SE}$ metrics, respectively --- and use $\RCE$ to quantify the alignment of the measure with one of four considered a posteriori correctness scores --- namely, BERT, METEOR, ROUGE-L, and ROUGE-1, respectively.\footnote{For detailed information on the uncertainty metrics and correctness scores, we refer to \citet{Huang2024} and references therein.} We adopt the experimental setup and data of \citet{Huang2024} and evaluate the five measures relative to each of the four scores, based on responses generated by the Llama-2-7b and Llama-2-7b-chat \citep{Touvron2023} and GPT-3.5-turbo \citep{Ouyang2022} models on NQ-open \citep[][$n = 3,600$]{Lee2019}, SQuAD \citep[][$n = 10,570$]{Rajpurkar2016}, and TriviaQA \citep[][$n = 11,322$]{Joshi2017} queries, respectively.
+In their study, \citet{Huang2024} consider five uncertainty metrics that map a query and the associated response generated by the LLM to a quantitative judgement of uncertainty or confidence --- namely, the $U_\textrm{Ecc}$, $U_\textrm{Deg}$, $U_\textrm{EigV}$, $U_\textrm{NLL}$, and $U_\textrm{SE}$ metrics, respectively --- and use $\RCE$ to quantify the alignment of the measure with one of four considered a posteriori correctness scores --- namely, BERT, METEOR, ROUGE-L, and ROUGE-1, respectively.\footnote{For detailed information on the uncertainty metrics and correctness scores, we refer to \citet{Huang2024} and references therein.} We adopt the experimental setup and data of \citet{Huang2024} and evaluate the five measures relative to each of the four scores, based on responses generated by the Llama-2-7b and Llama-2-7b-chat \citep{Touvron2023} and GPT-3.5-turbo \citep{Ouyang2022} models on NQ-open \citep[][$n = 3,600$]{Lee2019}, SQuAD \citep[][$n = 10,570$]{Rajpurkar2016}, and TriviaQA \citep[][$n = 11,322$]{Joshi2017} queries, respectively.
 The key tenet in \citet{Huang2024} is that higher confidence (respectively, lower uncertainty) ought to imply higher generation quality.
 Given an uncertainty metric and a correctness score, the negatively oriented $\RCE$ measure (the lower, the better) quantifies deviations from this key assumption.

 \citet{Huang2024} argue that $\RCE$ avoids thresholding of the correctness score and applies to any type of output range for the uncertainty metric.
-The positively oriented $\CMA$ measure shares these desirable properties.
-Furthermore, if the correctness values are dichotomous at the outset, $\CMA$ reduces to the $\AUC$ measure at \eqref{eq:AUC}, which has been widely used in the setting at hand \citep{Kuhn2023, Lin2024}.
-For any type of outcome, a value of $\CMA = \frac{1}{2}$ corresponds to random assignments.
+The positively oriented $\CMA$ and $\CID$ measures share these desirable properties.
+Furthermore, if the correctness values are dichotomous at the outset, $\CMA$ and $\CID$ reduce to the $\AUC$ measure at \eqref{eq:AUC}, which has been widely used in the LLM research community \citep{Kuhn2023, Lin2024}.